What is BMW ConnectedDrive?

 Digital Services offers support before and during journeys, and is split into four categories.

-‘My Life’ features a facility to stream music online via Deezer or Napster, as well as to play your own music from your smartphone via Apple CarPlay.
+Finally, ‘My Life’ features a facility to stream music online via Deezer or Napster, as well as to play your own music from your smartphone via Apple CarPlay.

 What can Driver Assistance Services do?